Siddhantdevelopers/Vip-Quotex-Verification-Bot/README.md

 | Bot /start | Not Linked | Linked But Not Have Required Balance | All Are Verified  |
 |---------------|---------------|----------------|----------------|
 | ![Interface](screenshots/screen1.jpg) | ![Feedback](screenshots/screen2.jpg) | ![Queue Position](screenshots/screen4.jpg) | ![Admin Commands](screenshots/screen3.jpg) |
- This is a work of bot and you can change your bot message according to you need

 ## Want Bot
 If you need this bot then contact https://t.me/SiddhantDevelopers Price is just 30$ With Server is free for you.

-#The process will work as follows:
+##The process will work as follows:
 The user will send their user ID to the bot.
 If the user ID was obtained through your referral link and their account has the required balance, the bot will respond by sending a unique, private link to the user.
 This link will be accessible to only that user.

+ This is a work of bot and you can change your bot message according to you need